ukceh-rse/org-guidance-github/README.md

 ### Topics

-The use of topics (which are essentially labels on repositories) would allow better sharing and understanding of the vast software in the organisation GitHub instance.
+The use of topics (which are essentially labels on repositories) woulUpdate README.mdd allow better sharing and understanding of the vast software in the organisation GitHub instance.
 The aim would not be to overload users with required (or suggested) topics, but to create a small list to support fiding repositories.
 Suggestions inlude:

 - template
 - tutorial